Cumulocity-IoT/cumulocity-microservice-templates/agent/README.md

 ## Use case

 - Metrics of your micoroservice; You can use measurements for that, to use Cumulocity and device management for visualization.
 Be aware for more sophisticated monitoring you should use standard like prometheus etc.
-- Configure your microservice via UI: Be aware that your application properties are not easy to access in Kubernetes, with configuration operation you can setup an good way to configure your microservice at runtime!
+- Configure your microservice via UI: Be aware that your application properties are not easy to access in Kubernetes, with configuration operation you can setup a good way to configure your microservice at runtime!
 If you have tenant specific configuration you should use tenant options instead (see Microservice settings at https://cumulocity.com/guides/microservice-sdk/java/)
 - Events/Alarms of your microservice; Use Events and Alarms to increase the transparency of you processes in your microservice.
 You could even generate alarms if an exception occures etc.
 - Set specific parameter to your microservice (agent) representation, like software versions etc.